mygento/order_item_catalogrule/README.md

-# order_item_catalogrule
+# Magento Order Item Original Price
-Magento extension to provide ability to get original price in quote/order_item
+Saves original price to order for a nice view of discount created by catalogrule rule